 3. Sleep during the third trimester

 Getting good sleep during the last trimester is super difficult.
-It can be challenging if your weight is on the higher side.
+It can be challenging if your weight is on the higher side of PPE Health and Safety.
 Finding a comfortable position can also be a challenging task.
 It is best to sleep on the left side for a comfortable and peaceful sleep.
 Avoid sleeping during day time, it can make you lazy.
 Take a small occasional walk during day time to have a good sleep.

 Ideal Sleeping Positions During Pregnancy For a Peaceful Sleep